GeospatialResearch/Digital-Twins/README.md

 ### Thiessen Polygon

 Each rainfall site is associated with a particular area.
-To store the total size of the area (km squared) associated with each site in the database, the `thiessen_polygon_calculator` script is used.
+To store the total size of the area (km squared) associated with each site in the database, the `thiessen_polygon_calculator.py` script is used.
 As shown below:

 ```python
 #!/usr/bin/env python